NoelOkumu/Acinetobacter-RNAseq-Analysis/analysis_modules/01_conda_setup/README.md

 The first recommended step before performing an analysis is to clearly understand the objectives you intend to meet.

 This is a short project that helps learners acquire skills in ReadsQC and read alignment with BWA-MEM, generate an alignment summary map using Qualimap after viewing a mapstats file from samtools Flagstat.
-Variant calling will also be performed for haploid using freeBayes and viewing of the reference genome, .bam, .vcf files in IGV or a genome browser
+Variant calling will also be performed for haploid using freeBayes and viewing of the reference genome, .bam, .vcf files  would be done in IGV.

 ▶️ Workflow entails: